 An anterior or p...

-The corrugator supercilii muscles are two small, triangular muscles that allow facial expression through movement of the eyebrows, including frowning.
-They are located deep to the frontal part of occipitofrontalis and orbicularis oculi, with which they blend 2.
+The corrugator supercilii muscles are two small, triangular muscles of facial expression, which contribute to movement of the eyebrows, including frowning.
+They are located deep to the frontal part of occipitofrontalis and orbicularis oculi muscles, with which they blend 2.